LiskHQ/lisk-desktop/docs/REDUX_STRUCTURE.md

   "..."
 }
 ```
-Data used by all token types couls be put into a common node or at the root as it's right now, like the `extensions` and `search` node, having `tokenKeys` node inside if needed.
+Data used by all token types should be put into a common node or at the root as it's right now, like the `extensions` and `search` node, having `tokenKeys` node inside if needed.
 Transactions node can keep the same structure given that we use a normalize so all the transactions have the same structure of information so we can display them in a similar way and since we won't show transactions of different tokens at the same time.

 ## Actions
 Actions should be generic and fetch the active token from the store, so the calls to the actions creators shouldn't be specific per token.
 So the components don't need to know which token is currently being used.